Visit the Campbell Scientific Forum to submit your question to users around the world.

 What is PakBus encryption?

 PakBus encryption, new to OS 26 and LoggerNet 4.2, is end-to-end encryption of PakBus payloads such as control commands and data.
-This AES-128 encryption with a shared password is supported for communication between LoggerNet and the CR1000, CR3000, CR800, and CR850 dataloggers.
-A PakBus Encryption Key must be entered in both the datalogger’s device settings and LoggerNet’s Setup screen.
+This AES-128 encryption with a shared password is compatible with communication between LoggerNet and the CR1000, CR3000, CR800, and CR850 dataloggers.
+A PakBus Encryption Key must be entered in both the datalogger’s device settings and in the LoggerNet Setup screen.
 Datalogger-to-datalogger communication can also be encrypted.
 When using PakBus encryption, a datalogger will not accept unencrypted commands from another device unless the device has been included in an EncryptExempt() CRBasic instruction.

 How can data be made more secure on a CRBasic PakBus datalogger?